 - Technologist in-service lectures

 QI activity: The fellow is expected to participate in the section’s Quality Improvement projects.

 Vacation and meeting: The fellow receives 4 weeks (20 days) of vacation leave, 5 sick days, 5 meeting days, and 5 interview days.
 Time away for vacation, meeting and interview needs to be pre-approved by the section chief and formally documented on the sectional calendar

 Expense reimbursement: An educational stipend of $1500 is provided.

 Clinical imperatives: As we strive to provide timely service to our clinical colleagues, all dictations must be signed before leaving work.

 Method of evaluation: Fellows are evaluated quarterly through MedHub, the online evaluation system.

 Preliminary goals for the year: The fellow is expected to develop and complete at least one project (clinical, educational, or research) of benefit to the section, with assistance as needed from the faculty.
-Potential projects will be formulated/initiated by the end of the first month of the fellowship; subsequently, the fellow will be offered dedicated academic time to pursue his/her project.
+Potential projects will be formulated/initiated by the end of the first month of the fellowship; subsequently, the fellow will be offered dedicated academic time to pursue his/her project if appropriate.

 Intranet: The fellow will be introduced to the radiology intranet (including departmental policies) and other computer-based applications during the early part of the fellowship.
-Articles are provided (in .pdf form) in the Faculty Share folder for the benefit of the fellow.
+Articles are provided (in .pdf form) for the benefit of the fellow.

 Gregory Scott Stacy, MD